Sapindus

-Sapindus is a genus of about thirteen species of shrubs and small trees in the lychee family, Sapindaceae and tribe Sapindeae.
+Sapindus is a genus of about thirteen species of shrubs and small trees in the maple and lychee family, Sapindaceae and tribe Sapindeae.
 It is native to warm temperate to tropical regions of the world.
 The genus includes both deciduous and evergreen species.
-Members of the genus are commonly known as soapberries or soapnuts because the pulp of the fruit is used to make soap and shampoo The generic name is derived from the Latin words sapo, meaning "soap", and indicus, meaning "of India".
+Members of the genus are commonly known as soapberries or soapnuts because the pulp of the fruit is used to make soap and shampoo.
+The generic name is derived from the Latin words sapo, meaning "soap", and indicus, meaning "of India".

 The leaves are alternate, 15–40 cm long, pinnate (except in S. oahuensis, which has simple leaves), with 14–30 leaflets, the terminal leaflet often absent.
 The flowers form in large panicles, each flower small, creamy white.
 The fruit is a small leathery-skinned drupe 1–2 cm in diameter, yellow ripening blackish, containing one seed.
 Fossils date back to the Cretaceous.